mohit2708/python/Interview_question.md

-### What is pep 8?
-PEP stands for Python Enhancement Proposal.
-It is a set of rules that specify how to format Python code for maximum readability.

 ### Object-Oriented Programming (OOP)
 __How to create a class__<br>
 To define a class in Python, you can use the class keyword, followed by the class name and a colon.
 Inside the class, an __init__ method has to be defined with def.
 This is the initializer that you can later use to instantiate objects.
 It's similar to a constructor in Java. __init__ must always be present!
 It takes one argument: self, which refers to the object itself.
 Inside the method, the pass keyword is used as of now, because Python expects you to type something there.<br>